-Certificate in Drug and Alcohol Counseling
+Certificate in Alcohol and Drug Counseling

 The required curriculum for the certificate in alcohol and drug counseling comprises a 26 semester credit sequence of courses.
 LADC license requires completion of the 18 credits required for the certificate in addiction studies, the 880 hour practicum sequence, a bachelor's degree, and a passing score on the BBHT exam.
-Students with bachelor's degrees have the option of taking some of the courses and the practicum for graduate credit.
+Students with bachelor's degrees have the option of taking the practicum for graduate credit.